library(palmerpenguins)

 #> 3 Gentoo Biscoe 47.6 14.5 215 5400

-#> # ℹ 2 more variables: sex <fct>, year <int>penguins$body_mass_g > 5000 produces a logical vector, TRUE for heavy penguins and FALSE (or NA) for the rest.
-Placing it before the comma selects rows.
-This is what dplyr::filter() does under the hood (Chapter 14).
+#> # ℹ 2 more variables: sex <fct>, year <int>penguins$body_mass_g > 5000 produces a logical vector, TRUE for heavy penguins and FALSE (or NA) for the rest, and placing it before the comma selects the matching rows. dplyr::filter() (Chapter 14) does the same filtering without repeating the data frame name; base R makes you write it twice, once for the condition and once for the subset.

 Exercises